the-mirak/cloudexam/README.md

 > - Make sure to expose the application on port: `8080`
 > - To execute the application, add the following instruction in your Dockerfile: `CMD ["gunicorn", "-b", "0.0.0.0:8080", "service:__hug_wsgi__"]`

-Finally, build then push the image to your dockerhub repository under the following name: `reader:1.0`
+Finally, build then push the image to your docker hub repository under the following name: `reader:1.0`

 ### 1.2 Part 2